prometheus-operator/prometheus-operator/Documentation/api.md

 (<em>Appears on:</em><a href="#monitoring.coreos.com/v1.PrometheusRuleSpec">PrometheusRuleSpec</a>)
 </p>
 <div>
-<p>RuleGroup is a list of sequentially evaluated recording and alerting rules.
+<p>RuleGroup is a list of sequentially evaluated recording and alerting rules.</p>
-Note: PartialResponseStrategy is only used by ThanosRuler and will be ignored by Prometheus instances.
-Valid values for this field are &lsquo;warn&rsquo;
-or &lsquo;abort&rsquo;.
-More info: <a href="https://github.com/thanos-io/thanos/blob/main/docs/components/rule.md#partial-response">https://github.com/thanos-io/thanos/blob/main/docs/components/rule.md#partial-response</a></p>
 </div>
 <table>
 <thead>